bohendo/blog-content/diary/kareri-lake.md

 ![Stone Breaker](/ipfs/QmRBCGSJyx5Y8dkfgRu6BYDsMGifS58TjZUPPbxXMkdYVr)
 *Chumun Bhai pointed out some flowers & medicinal plants during today's hike.
 The root of this white flower is well known by locals as being a cure for kidney stones.
 I don't remember the Hindi name but I remember that it roughly translates to "stone breaker" in English.*

 The trek from this morning's campsite to Kareri Lake went quickly.
 I was going through a little caffeine withdrawal so the climb felt particularly grueling to me but it only lasted a couple hours before we arrived.
-Along the way, we saw several little pools in the river that Chumun mentioned are nice spots for a cold bath.
+Along the way, we saw several little pools in the river that Chumun mentioned are nice spots to take an icy cold bath.

 ![Hello Kareri Lake](/ipfs/QmPkC2eexCNmSgPqVxmmV8Mq9skDM1LAGfQpRxiVKVx1fe)
 *To the right on a hill above the lake you can see the dhaba that provided our tent & food during the stay.
 Just above/past that, you can see the blue tent we slept in these next two nights.
 This evening, we hiked over to the ridge at the blue arrow to get a better view of the lake & mountain.*